Tom Aspaul: 2019–2021: Black Country Disco and Black Country Discothèque

-On 14 September 2019, Tom announced the beginning of a new project, Black Country Disco - a concept album named for the area in which he grew up and inspired by disco from the late 70s and early 80s.
+On 14 September 2019, Aspaul announced the beginning of a new project, Black Country Disco - a concept album named for the area in which he grew up and inspired by disco from the late 1970s and early 1980s.
 The album was self-released in September 2020 to critical acclaim, named "easily one of the best albums of the year".
 The record was supported by a short-film titled Black Country Disco: The Movie, shot in and around Wolverhampton.

 Aspaul was awarded the PPL Momentum Fund in October 2020, sponsored by PRS, Spotify and Arts Council England to help fund a second studio album.
 He also performed the entirety of his debut album at Birmingham Symphony Hall.
-In April 2021, Tom released Black Country Discothèque, a remix album re-imagining each song on his debut LP, including collaborations with MNEK, Kim Wilde, Brendan Maclean and Bright Light Bright Light.
+In April 2021, Aspaul released Black Country Discothèque, a remix album re-imagining each song on his debut LP, including collaborations with MNEK, Kim Wilde, Brendan Maclean and Bright Light Bright Light.
 Later that month, Aspaul announced Black Country Disco: The Book, published by Polari Press, documenting the conception, creation and release of the album.
-Tom embarked on his first sold-out UK headline tour in July 2021, The Revenge Body Tour.
+He embarked on his first sold-out UK headline tour in July 2021, The Revenge Body Tour.

+To mark its fifth anniversary, Black Country Disco was reissued on vinyl in 2026.

 2021–2024: Life in Plastic

 On 31 December 2021 Aspaul released the first single, "Let Them (It's All Love)", from his second album, Life in Plastic.

 Released on 30 May 2022, and named after a lyric taken from the song "Barbie Girl" by Danish-Norwegian dance-pop group Aqua, the album saw Aspaul team up with long-time collaborators, Gil Lewis and MNEK.
 The record was inspired by late 90s and early 00s Europop, trance and Eurodance music, noted for referencing artists such as "La Bouche, Ace of Base, Steps, Whigfield, ATC" and the band who inspired its name, Aqua - as well as Romanian pop music, Balkan pop music and the Eurovision Song Contest.

 Described as a "monster pop record" and a "party from start to finish", Life in Plastic received acclaim for its consistency and "Y2K aesthetic", as well its eclectic influences.
 For The Independent, Isobel Lewis wrote "Life in Plastic is a pure bubblegum pop record – but not without substance".
 In Line of Best Fit, Aspaul was praised as a "shining example of an independent artist making the music they want to make".

 On 17 October 2022 the album was re-released as Life in Plastic, It's Expanded, a deluxe edition with 8 new tracks and a music video for the song "Thessaloniki".

-In support of the album's release, Tom performed across the UK, North America and Europe, including Mighty Hoopla, the 2022 Commonwealth Games, held in Birmingham and his second headline tour, the Planet Fantastic Tour which opened in Paris on 19 April 2023.
+In support of the album's release, Aspaul performed across the UK, North America and Europe, including Mighty Hoopla, the 2022 Commonwealth Games, held in Birmingham and his second headline tour, the Planet Fantastic Tour which opened in Paris on 19 April 2023.